jroshanjha/Product-Review-Sentiment-Analysis/README.md

 2. Applied Bag of Words (BoW) and TF-IDF vectorization to convert text into meaningful numerical feature vectors.

 # 🤖 Model Training:
-1. Trained various ML models including Logistic Regression, Naive Bayes, and SVM for sentiment prediction.
+1. Trained various ML models including Logistic Regression, Deep Learning ( RNN and LSTM but need model training on a GPU for faster computation)

 2. Compared model performance using metrics such as Accuracy, Precision, Recall, and F1-score.